- GDP (PPP):

 - FDI Inflow:

-The top income tax rate is 50 percent, and the top corporate tax rate has been reduced to 24 percent.
-Other taxes include a value-added tax (VAT) and an environment tax.
-The overall tax burden equals 34.3 percent of total domestic income.
-As a result of austerity measures imposed in 2010, government spending has fallen to 49.1 percent of GDP, and the deficit has begun to narrow.
-Public debt has climbed to over 80 percent of total domestic output.
+The top individual income tax rate is 45 percent, and the top corporate tax rate has been reduced to 19 percent.
+Other taxes include value-added and environment taxes.
+The overall tax burden equals 33.5 percent of total domestic income.
+Government spending has amounted to 38.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
+Public debt is equivalent to 85.4 percent of GDP.